Programs & Services - Family and Community - Neighbourhood Learning Centres

 - Include people of different abilities, ages, cultures and incomes.

 The school district currently has two Neighbourhood Learning Centres.
 The École Qayqayt Elementary School NLC supports programming and services for families with children 0 to 6, and includes an Early Years Centre and licensed child care for toddlers and children 3-5 years old.

-The new NLC at Fraser River Middle School will focus primarily on programs and services for families with children 6 – 12 years old and also includes a licensed child care for infants, toddler and 3-5 year olds.
+The NLC at Fraser River Middle School focuses primarily on programs and services for families with children 6 – 12 years old and also includes a licensed child care for infants, toddler and 3-5 year olds.

 Early Years Centre at the Qayqayt NLC

 The Qayqayt Early Years Centre is one of 47 BC Early Years Centres that have opened across British Columbia with the help of funding from the Province’s B.C.
 Early Years Strategy.
-The centres, which are tailored to meet the unique needs of each community, provide a wide variety of programming for families with children 0 – 6 years old.
+The centres are tailored to meet the unique needs of each community and provide a wide variety of programming for families with children 0 – 6 years old.

 In New Westminster, the Kids New West Child Development Committee supported the development of the Early Years Centre that is now housed in the École Qayqayt Community School Neighbourhood Learning Centre.
 The centre provides families living in the downtown neighbourhood with greater access to programming for young children aged 0-6.
 The centre offers programs provided by partner organizations such as the Lower Mainland Purpose Society, New Westminster Family Place, Cameray Child and Family Services, Family Services of Greater Vancouver, and New Westminster Parks and Recreation.